$29,00 (USD) OR €26,00 (Euro) to

 Waldorfs or Synclavier.
 Back in the day I felt the same kind of appreciation when I had my

 German-made Virus TI.
-The Peak / Summit, just like the Virus, have an extreme
+The Peak / Summit, just like the Virus, have

 ability to sway in various directions while still sounding like themselves,